Blue Chair: Background

 "Blue Chair" was first written by Costello for his 1986 album King of America.
 Costello attempted to record a version of the song with his longstanding backing band, the Attractions, but deemed this version "lacklustre" and scrapped it.
 Costello then attempted it with the Confederates, a collection of studio musicians with whom he recorded most of King of America.
 Per Costello, this version remained in the tentative running order for King of America for a long time, but was scrapped late into the album's assembly because "it seemed brash and too eager to please without really doing so."
+The demo was released on the King of America & Other Realms box set in November 2024.

 Costello commented in a 1986 interview:

 During the sessions for Costello's next album, Blood & Chocolate, he revived the song.
 Having reunited with the Attractions for the album, Costello and the band rearranged the song around Steve Nieve's piano part.
 Costello noted that this "fully realized" new arrangement was inspired by Prince's songs "Manic Monday" and "Raspberry Beret."